michaelschulte/AttentionAversionGap/README.md

 This is a data and code repository for:

-Lejarraga, T., Schulte-Mecklenbeck, M., Pachur, T. & Hertwig, R. (2018).
-Loss Vigilance: A Cognitive Foundation of Loss Aversion.
-Evolution and Human Behavior. (submitted for publication).
+Lejarraga, T., Schulte-Mecklenbeck, M., Pachur, T. & Hertwig, R. (2019).
+The attention–aversion gap: how allocation of attention relates to loss aversion.
+Evolution and Human Behavior.